 What I got back was a string of harrowing comments from excellent designers that seemed to have no qualms playing Russian-Roulette with their time by not using a questionnaire for client vetting and just going straight to phone calls or worse, meeting with total strangers.
 I had so many questions—Why would you do this to yourself?
 Who hurt you?

 Questions aside, the client-designer relationship is meant to be symbiotic.
 Clients do what they’re best at, we do what we’re best at, then we all make apple pie.
-Approaching hopeful jobs without a questionnaire sets a bad precedent for future client communications and opens the door for time vampires to run amuck so you can see why I’m dubious that designers should be so willy-nilly with their time to verbally discuss potential work without a proper documentation that doesn’t shake under human forgetfulness.
+Approaching hopeful jobs without a questionnaire sets a bad precedent for future client communications and opens the door for time vampires to run amuck so you can see why I caution designers to not be so willy-nilly with their time to verbally discuss potential work without a proper documentation that doesn’t shake under human forgetfulness.

 Would you subject yourself to go on a date alone with someone if you didn’t know a single thing about them?
 Don’t you want to know a little about their aspirations?
 Don’t you want to know you’re not wasting your time?
 If you’re not using a questionnaire to vet your clients then that’s what you’re doing.
 Sorry, but no designer should be using their personal phone numbers (ever) or going to “meet-ups” with anyone who hasn’t put in some work for your professional time and that’s why you need a trusty wingman.

-Our good pal Zachary Richard Hill suggests asking just the right amount of Low Value and High Value questions when you first begin talking to a client and he’s absolutely right.
+To get started building a great client questionnaire we suggest asking just the right amount of Low Value and High Value questions.
 A questionnaire serves as a formal introduction that tells you on-the-surface information in tandem with need-to-know bigger aspirations and goals from the client.